Species Guide

 Bream

-Yellowfin | Black
+Yellowfin | Black | Pikey

 This species guide was written by Black Magic Pro Team member, Cara Cummings.
 Cara is a highly experienced freshwater angler from Victoria, Australia; who has been expanding into saltwater fishing and loves spending time on the water with her husband Dean and 2 children.
 Cara is also a very accomplished chef, and writes our regular recipe blog - Cooking with Cara.